-Very Common side effects (may affect more than 1 in 10 people):
+Very Common (may affect more than 1 in 10 people):

-- Increase in the amount of a hormone called prolactin, in the blood.
-Increases in the hormone prolactin could in rare cases lead to the following: - Boys and girls to have swelling of breasts and unexpectedly produce breast milk - Girls to have no monthly period or irregular periods. - Increased appetite. - Vomiting. - Abnormal muscle movements.
-These include difficulty starting muscle movements, shaking, feeling restless or muscle stiffness without pain. - Increase in blood pressure.
+- increased levels of the hormone prolactin in the blood.
+This could in rare cases lead to the following: - swelling of the breasts and unexpected production of breast milk in both boys and girls

+- $\circ$ no monthly period or irregular periods

+- increased appetite

+- vomiting

+- abnormal muscle movements.
+These include difficulty starting to move, shaking, feeling restless or muscle stiffness without pain

+- increase in blood pressure

-Common side effects (may affect up to 1 in 10 people):
+Common (may affect up to 1 in 10 people):

-- Feeling weak, fainting (may lead to falls).
+- feeling weak, fainting (may lead to falls)

-- Stuffy nose.
+- stuffy nose

-- Feeling irritated.
+- feeling irritated